Ikromov247/bump_version/README.md

 ## Features

-- Bump minor, or patch versions (semantic versioning)
+- Bump major, minor, or patch versions (semantic versioning)
-- Automatically detects version patterns in files
 - Option to use Git tags as version source
-- Can be used as a GitHub Action or CLI tool
+- Can be used as a GitHub Action or from the command line

 # Installation